Comparison of chiral limit studies in curvature mass versus on-shell renormalized quark-meson model using ChPT: Summary

 \section{Summary}

-The consistent chiral limit has been explored in the QMVT model \cite{schafwag12,chatmoh1,vkkt13,Rai} whose parameters get fixed by the use of curvature masses of mesons after the quark one-loop vacuum correction is included in its effective potential in the $\overline{MS}$ scheme using the extended mean field approximation (e-MFA).~In the RQM model treatment of quark one-loop vacuum fluctuation,~one finds the renormalized parameters by matching the counterterms in the $\overline{MS}$ scheme with those of the on-shell scheme \cite{vkkr22, skrvkt24}.~Using the $ \mathcal{O}(\frac{1}{f^2})$ accurate results of the infrared regularized U(3) ChPT~\cite{Herpay:05, borasoyI, borasoyII, Beisert, Becher} scaling relations for the ($m_{\pi},m_{K}$) dependent expressions of the $f_{\pi},f_{K} \text{ and } M_{\eta}$,~the parameter fixing for the QMVT and RQM models,~have been rendered free from any ambiguity or heuristic adjustment as the $\pi, K$ meson masses are reduced to move away from the physical point for performing the chiral limit study.~After generating the Columbia plots in the QMVT model for the $m_{\sigma}=400 \text{ and } 530$ MeV,~these plots have been compared and contrasted with the Columbia plots generated respectively in the e-MFA:QM model FRG study \cite{Resch} for the $m_{\sigma}=530$ MeV and the RQM model study for the $m_{\sigma}=400 \text{ and } 530$ MeV as reported very recently in the Ref.\cite{vkt25}.~Different methods of treating the fermionic vacuum fluctuations,~cause significant differences in the extent of first order,~second order and crossover regions that one finds in the Columbia plot.
+The consistent chiral limit has been explored in the QMVT model \cite{schafwag12,chatmoh1,vkkt13,Rai} whose parameters get fixed by the use of curvature masses of mesons after the quark one-loop vacuum correction is included in its effective potential in the $\overline{MS}$ scheme using the extended mean field approximation (e-MFA).~In the RQM model treatment of quark one-loop vacuum fluctuation,~one finds the renormalized parameters by matching the counter terms in the $\overline{MS}$ scheme with those of the on-shell scheme \cite{vkkr22, skrvkt24}.~Using the $ \mathcal{O}(\frac{1}{f^2})$ accurate results of the infrared regularized U(3) ChPT~\cite{Herpay:05, borasoyI, borasoyII, Beisert, Becher} scaling relations for the ($m_{\pi},m_{K}$) dependent expressions of the $f_{\pi},f_{K} \text{ and } M_{\eta}$,~the parameter fixing for the QMVT and RQM models,~have been rendered free from any ambiguity or heuristic adjustment as the $\pi, K$ meson masses are reduced to move away from the physical point for performing the chiral limit study.~After generating the QMVT model Columbia plots for the $m_{\sigma}=400 \text{ and } 530$ MeV,~these plots have been compared and contrasted with the Columbia plots generated respectively in the e-MFA:QM model FRG study \cite{Resch} for the $m_{\sigma}=530$ MeV and the RQM model study for the $m_{\sigma}=400 \text{ and } 530$ MeV as reported very recently in the Ref.\cite{vkt25}.